 \subsection{Whitney towers}

-The following formalizes the discussion from the introduction. \begin{defn} \mbox{} \begin{itemize} \item A {\em surface of order 0} in a $4$--manifold $X$ is a properly immersed connected compact surface (boundary embedded in the boundary of $X$ and interior immersed in the interior of $X$).
+The following formalizes the discussion from the introduction by inductively defining Whitney towers of order $n$ for each non-negative integer $n$. \begin{defn} \mbox{} \begin{itemize} \item A {\em surface of order 0} in a $4$--manifold $X$ is a properly immersed connected compact surface (boundary embedded in the boundary of $X$ and interior immersed in the interior of $X$).
 A {\em Whitney tower of order 0} in $X$ is a collection of order 0 surfaces. \item The {\em order of a (transverse) intersection point} between a surface of order $n_1$ and a surface of order $n_2$ is $n_1+n_2$. \item The {\em order of a Whitney disk} is $n+1$ if it pairs intersection points of order $n$. \item For $n\geq 0$, a {\em Whitney tower of order $n+1$} is a Whitney tower $\cW$ of order $n$ together with Whitney disks pairing all order $n$ intersection points of $\cW$.
-These top order disks are allowed to intersect each other as well as lower order surfaces. \end{itemize}
+These order $n+1$ Whitney disks are allowed to intersect each other as well as lower-order surfaces. \end{itemize}